 Are the emotions and mood real

-Communicating a message through emotions is common in modern visual contents design, though the emotions and mood are staged but fails to look real at times.
+Communicating a message through emotions is common in modern visual contents design, though the feelings and mood are staged but fails to look real at times.

-Other criteria for selecting a suitable stock photo are; text friendly photos, high quality, natural photos with good lighting and images that are relevant to your project context.
+Other criteria for selecting a suitable stock photo are text-friendly photos, high quality, natural images with good lighting, and images that are relevant to your project context.

-Also, make sure that your end product is sharp and of high quality, the quality of a design sometimes reflects the brand’s product or services.
+Also, make sure that your end product is sharp and of high quality.
+The quality of design reflects the brand’s product or services.

-Be creative and stick to the concept, your audience is the end user of your design, so be considerate of how your audience will receive your message.
+Be creative and stick to the concept that your audience is the end-user of your design.
+So be considerate of how your audience will receive your message.

-If you ever got stuck on where to find a lot of high quality, professional and relevant images for your projects, Depositphotos is a good place to start.
+If you ever got stuck on where to find a lot of high quality, professional, and relevant images for your projects, Depositphotos is an excellent place to start.